Demystifying the College Application Process

 Application Types:

-• Rolling Admissions Deadlines - you will hear within 6 weeks of applying
+• Rolling Admissions Deadlines - student will hear within 6 weeks of applying

-• Early Decision 2 - 1/1 - you hear by March, binding, but you can ED2 if you are waitlisted to your ED1 and are waiting to hear on other applications
+• Early Decision 2 - 1/1 - student will hear by March, binding, but can ED2 if waitlisted to the ED1 and are waiting to hear on other applications

-• Regular Decision Deadline (RD) - 1/1 - You will hear in mid to late March - not binding
+• Regular Decision Deadline (RD) - 1/1 - student will hear in mid to late March - not binding

 College Application Deadlines | College Application Process